jslater89/OpenTafl/README.txt

 The 'previous' command will always move you toward the first move of the game.

 You can edit annotations on any board position by using the 'annotate' command and typing into the box provided.
+Due to limitations in the UI framework, the text box does not wrap.
+OpenTafl will collapse single newlines to wrapped text, but retain double newlines to allow for paragraph separation.
+This behavior will be improved in a future release.

 You can also delete branches of play (including the principal line) by using the 'delete' command.
 For further information on commands, see the in-game